 Toast pumpkin seeds.
 This can be done over medium-low heat in a cast iron skillet (stirred around frequently) or in a 350 degree oven for 5-10 minutes.
 Keep an eye on them, they burn quickly.

-Add 1/3 cup olive oil, lemon juice, garlic, toasted pumpkin seeds and salt to a food processor.
-Fill processor with a couple handfuls of kale.
+Add olive oil, lemon juice, garlic, salt and half of the kale to a food processor or blender.
 Process mixture, adding kale leaves gradually, until well combined.
-With the machine on, stream in remaining olive oil, plus more, to reach desired consistency.
+Add pumpkin seeds and continue processing until it’s smooth & creamy.
+With the machine on, stream in more olive oil to reach desired consistency.
+If using for pasta, keep the pesto thick and loosen with pasta cooking water.

-Side note, it took me about 3 stages to get all the kale in.
+Side note, it takes me about 2-3 stages to get all the kale in.
 I also had to manually toss the leaves around a few times and scrape down the sides with a rubber spatula.

 Use this pesto for just about anything!
 Toss with pasta, stir into soups, pour over meat or eggs, dollop onto pizza, spread onto sandwiches or serve with crackers/crudités.